 The student conducts independent research during the summer between junior and senior years, often with the assistance of research funding.
 The first semester of the senior year involves regular tutorial sessions with the faculty advisor, as well as the completion of most of the writing of the thesis.
 In the spring students finish the process of writing and defend the completed thesis at an oral examination.
 For more information about the honors thesis in comparative literature, including examples of past thesis topics, please see englishcomplit.unc.edu/complit/undergraduate/honors_thesis.

 Honors in English

 The Department offers at least two English honors seminars each semester.
-Students seeking a degree with honors in English (3.6 grade point average required) undertake a yearlong independent project during their senior year (ENGL 691H and 692H) and usually produce a 40- to 50-page thesis.
+In addition, students seeking a degree with honors in English (a 3.3 cumulative grade point average and a 3.6 grade point average in major courses required) undertake a yearlong independent project during their senior year (ENGL 691H and 692H) and usually produce a 40- to 50-page thesis.
 Students pursuing a degree with honors normally meet every week with the professors supervising their projects.
-This opportunity for individually directed research and writing often proves to be a high point of the student’s academic career.
+This opportunity for individually directed research and writing often proves to be a high point of the student's academic career.